BrkRaw/brkraw/paper/paper.md

 Lastly, with the 'brkraw gui' command, the module offers the function to preview images and their respective parameters without conversion (Figure5) as a show case of utilizing API for quick data assessment.

-Overall, the BrkRaw demonstrates its flexibility in handling data with the python API as well as the advanced function that conventional converter did not provide.
+Overall, the BrkRaw demonstrates its flexibility in handling data with the python API as well as the advanced functions that conventional converter did not provide.
 This module has been actively utilized for multiple projects in the Center for Animal MRI (CAMRI) at the University of North Carolina at Chapel Hill.
 We expect this tool provides a unique advantage to the researchers who utilizing the Bruker preclinical MRI scanner for their research as well as